-Note that the CertificationData LLS Table is a standalone table that contains its own signature (i.e., is not in a signed_multitable message), as the data in the CertificationData LLS Table is required to verify the signature of a signed_multitable message.
+Note that the CertificationData LLS Table is a standalone table that contains its own signature (i.e., is not in a signed\multitable message), as the data in the CertificationData LLS Table is required to verify the signature of a signed\multitable message.
+Note also that the attributes, certificates, and OCSP Responses carried in the CertificationData LLS Table are unrelated to application signing (Section 5.2.1), which has different requirements and a different mechanism for carrying certificates, OCSP Responses and related data.